markosavic993/book-recommender-clojure/resources/docs/README.md

    (layout/render "dashboard.html" {:logged-in-user user :found-books books})))
 ```

+*Listing 14 - Rendering dashboard page*

 ![Dashboard page](../public/img/dashboard.PNG)

-As you can see, page is rendered with different input parameters, which is in *Clojure* known as [multi-arity function](http://clojure-doc.org/articles/language/functions.html#multi-arity-functions)
+As you can see, page is rendered with different input parameters, which is in *Clojure* known as [multi-arity function](http://clojure-doc.org/articles/language/functions.html#multi-arity-functions).

 After that, user enters search query, which returns books that matches user's input.
 ![Search result](../public/img/search.PNG)